This site uses affiliate links and I may earn a commission at no extra cost to you.

-The ultimate BEST vegan mashed potatoes —no matter what you like; creamy, smooth, with vegan butter, without, with veggies, etc (all included below).
-All you need is a handful of ingredients and around 30 minutes for the perfect gluten-free, dairy-free side dish for Thanksgiving, Christmas, and plant-based roast dinners!
+The BEST vegan mashed potatoes recipes is here!
+No matter what you like: smooth, creamy, with or without vegan butter or plant-based milk, with veggies, etc., I’ve included them all.
+You just need a handful of ingredients and only 30 minutes for the perfect dairy-free side dish for Thanksgiving, Christmas, and comforting plant-based dinners!

-Plus, as a budget-friendly website, we love the fact that a big bowl of thick, fluffy, creamy vegan mashed potatoes requires just a handful of fairly frugal ingredients, is filling, comforting, and pairs with tons of dishes (and rich easy vegan mushroom gravy)!
+My favorite version is creamy skin-on vegan garlic mashed potatoes (also included below).
+But any way you prep them, a big bowl of thick, fluffy, creamy vegan mashed potatoes is a delicious, budget-friendly win!
+It requires just a handful of fairly frugal ingredients.
+Plus, it’s filling, comforting, and pairs with tons of dishes (starting with easy vegan gravy or this savory mushroom gravy)!

 The Ingredients